Emerse Faé: International career

 As a teenager, Faé played football for the French U17 and U21 teams.
 He debuted for the French U17 team in an 8–0 win over Liechtenstein on 26 February 2001, and was in the team that won the 2001 FIFA U-17 World Championship in Trinidad and Tobago.

 However, in 2005, following a FIFA rule change concerning national team eligibility, Faé switched allegiances from France to Ivory Coast, the country from which his parents had come.
 He received his first call up to the Ivory Coast national team for a World Cup qualifier against Benin on 27 March 2005.
 He made his debut in the 3–0 win.

-Faé scored his first goal for the Ivory Coast in a 1–1 draw against Switzerland on 27 May 2006, when he fired in a 30-yard shot, two minutes after coming on.
+Faé scored his only goal for the Ivory Coast in a 1–1 draw against Switzerland on 27 May 2006, when he fired in a 30-yard shot, two minutes after coming on.

 Faé went on to play at the 2006 African Cup of Nations, appearing at every match for a total of 452 minutes.
-He also played for the country in the 2006 FIFA World Cup.
+He reached the final losing to Egypt in a penalty shootout.
+Although he had scored during the shootout vs Cameroon, Fae did not participate to the shootout in the final.
+He was also called up for the country in the 2006 FIFA World Cup, however, he did not play any minute during the tournament under coach Henri Michel.
 He was called up to the Ivory Coast 23-man squad for the 2008 Africa Cup of Nations, and made his first appearance at the tournament in the Elephants' 3–0 victory over Mali on 29 January 2008.
+He started and was subbed in the semifinal lost to Egypt.
 He was also selected for the 2010 African Cup of Nations, in which he appeared twice as a substitute.

 Faé was also selected in the preliminary Ivory Coast squad for the 2010 FIFA World Cup, but was eventually dropped along with Bakari Koné and Gilles Yapi Yapo, who played with him in the 2006 World Cup.